MartijnPanneels/Cyber3/Chapters/02/Lab02.md

 Open, closed, filtered ports¶

 Finish this lab exercise by performing a nmap scan to web on ports 80, 22 and 666.
 For port 80 you should see "open", what do you notice on port 22 and 666?
 Can you explain this result?
 Make your firewall insecure again (you should be able to do this easily!) and rerun the scan, analyse the differences.
 We expect you to learn and know the difference between open/closed/filtered!

+### Documentation

+1. Add a network-adapter (DMZ) to the conmpany router.
+I did it using the virtualbox GUI
+2.